The crochet Easter bunny amigurumi pattern can be viewed below right here on my blog. These are perfect for a non-food Easter basket idea!

 I decided to give my ‘girl’ bunny a flower crown.
 Isn’t she darling?!
 I think it adds such a cute detail.
 Of course, you can always keep your bunnies plain Jane – they’re just as cute!

 I think the flowers add such a nice touch to the bunny and it’s a great way to use up a bit of your scrap yarn in what ever colors you have!
 I had a lot of fun picking out colors for the flowers as I have quite a bit of scrap yarn.

 I made the ‘boy bunny’ a plain Joe.
 I did play around with a bow tie and a hat, but sometimes plain and simple can make it just right!
 The bunnies without any flair are especially easy and quick to work up!
 You can make a whole bunny family for your kiddos and they will love them!

 These little bunnies are so fun and cute for Easter baskets!
 Especially for young ones who don’t necessarily need a full basket of candy.
 Heck, they’re great for anyone!
-They’re super cute and fun with their little shakers inside.
+They’re super cute and fun with an optional little shaker inside.

 *decreases in this pattern will be single crochet decreases

 Single crochet triple decrease is worked as follows: insert hook in first stitch, pull up a loop, insert hook in second stitch, pull up a loop, insert hook int third stitch, pull up a loop, yarn over and pull through all loops on hook

 Ch = chain, sc = single crochet, st = stitch(es), sk = skip